Set up Online Tracking

 Image

-3. Log In: When you're back on the site having activated your account, click on "Sign In" in the top right corner (via the menu button on a mobile).
+3. Log In: When you're back on the site having activated your account, click on "Sign In" in the top right corner (or the three-line menu button on a mobile).

 Image